 British Toy Making project

-Toy making is an international industry and Britain was at the forefront of toy design and production for much of the 20th century.
-Our aim is to better document the history of British toy manufacturing.
-We're making the archive material at the Museum more accessible, collecting new oral histories from individuals who have worked in the industry, and are also involved in other exciting activities and events.
+Toy making is an international industry and Britain was at the forefront of toy design and production for much of the twentieth century.
+The British Toy Making project has opened access to archive material at the Museum and collected new oral histories from individuals who worked in the industry.

 Archives and oral history

-The Museum holds a fascinating range of archive material relating to a wide variety of toy manufacturers and distributors.
-We are currently in the process of cataloguing, conserving and digitising this material which, together with the Museum's object collection, provides a fascinating record of British toy-making.
+The Museum holds a range of archive material relating to a wide variety of toy manufacturers and distributors.
+During the project, these were catalogued, conserved and digitised and, together with the Museum's object collection, provide a fascinating record of British toy making.

-Paper archives can only reveal part of the history of British toy-making.
-To supplement our archive collections, we've been collecting oral history interviews from a wide range of individuals involved behind the scenes in the industry.
-These interviews are currently being transcribed, but will be made available to researchers as soon as possible.
+Paper archives can only reveal part of the history of British toy making.
+To supplement the archive collections, Museum staff collected oral history interviews from a wide range of individuals involved behind the scenes in the industry.
+These interviews have been transcribed and are available to read.

 Exhibitions, community and learning

-We'll be using archive material in both the permanent galleries and in temporary exhibitions, and archive material is also contributing to community and learning programmes in a variety of ways.
+The archive material is being used in the permanent galleries and in temporary exhibitions, as well as contributing to community and learning programmes in a variety of ways.

-We've been involved in, and are planning for, a range of exciting events to promote access to the archive material to a wider audience.
+The project led to the Museum being involved in a range of exciting events to promote access to the archive material.

 Read the blog